bitcanon/wireguard-tunnel-generator/README.md

 ### Change the Defaults
 The default options above can be modified simply by editing `wg-tunnel-generator.sh`.
 This can be handy if you don't want to pass parameters every time you need to deploy a new road warrior.

+Most often the same settings will be used for all mobile clients and the only parameters we need to pass to the script is the `name` and the `mobile_peer_ip` address.

 ```bash
 # Pre-defined parameter values